Picture: Our oceanfront main pool at Sandals Royal Barbados.

 May 2023 will forever be a bold entry in the timeline of Sandals and Beaches Resorts' history.
 Actually, there will be two entries.
 One will point out magnificence: the Caribbean company unveiling its futuristic Sandals Dunn’s River resort, with Jamaica’s first beachfront sky pool suites overlooking an ocean too beautiful to be true.
 The other entry will point out a subtle transformation that towers over pools and can be held in the palm of your hand: the logos, refreshed and reworked for Sandals and Beaches Resorts.

-Photo: Pictured here to the right, the new Sandals and Beaches Resorts logos.
+Picture: The new Sandals and Beaches Resorts logos.

 But there’s more to this than a hyped-up story about new logos — way more.